 In order to develop an acceptable, low-cost, nutritious model diet for Vietnam to estimate food costs, several steps are followed in the Anker Methodology.
-Before describing what was done, it is important to point out that, because we decided to use the same model diet for all 4 minimum wage regions of Vietnam as a matter of fairness (with some minor adjustments to the model diet for Region 4 which is mainly rural and so where work is typically vigorous and so requires more calories).
+Before describing what was done, it is important to point out that we decided to use the same model diet for all 4 minimum wage regions of Vietnam as a matter of fairness.
 This means that we did not include more expensive foods and so have a more expensive model diet for the more developed cities such as for Hanoi and Ho Chi Minh City in Region 1 and a less expensive diet for less developed rural areas of Region 4 as is typically done when poverty lines are estimated.
-First, we determined the number of calories required for each person in the reference family using Schofield equations recommended by the World Health Organization (WHO).
-This used the following information:
+However, we made some minor adjustments to the model diet for Region 4 because Region 4 is mainly rural and so work is typically vigorous and so requires more calories, as explained below.